lopierra/r4ds_study_group/r4ds_week35.md

     ## a and b

-Now make a function, taking into account the special cases of vectors with length 0, 1, or 2
+Now add an if/else statement to your function to handle the special
+cases:

 ``` r
 make_string <- function(input) {